prayagsclone/DEVCUP_LEGENDBTES_AISSMS/README.md

  added eq py model for visulization of eq in differnet states of india using bar strct and with csv data from github -> EARTHQUAKE MODEL

+ 5THH COMMIT [12:29 AM]
+ created new pages (dashboard ,charts) updated the home,table page and added some snippet of js for slider and globe functions and add imgs
+ -> NEW PAGES HOME,DASH_HOME,TABLES, UPADTED CHARTS,CHARTS,CLIENTS- JS
+ -> ADDDED NEW IMAGES